 |December||6°C / 42°F||High||Calm||😐|

 Amsterdam is quite small but full of diverse and interesting neighborhoods.
 The entire city is divided into 8 districts, each of which has its own neighborhood divisions.
+Choosing where to stay in Amsterdam is probably a question of what kind of visit you want.

 Most visitors find the Old Centrum district the easiest and most convenient place to stay.
 You can reach anything and everything from here.
 It’s perfect whether you’re looking to shop, go on a canal cruise, or explore a museum or three.
 Old Centrum is also home to the infamous Red Light District, for those who are intrigued.